 Italian: basic reading and speaking ability.

 I am always interested in hearing from people who have read my work or who share similar interest areas.
-Please feel free to contact me if you have any questions.
+Please feel free to contact me.